What is a head injury?

 - A head injury is a broad term that describes a vast array of injuries that occur to the scalp, skull, brain, and underlying tissue and blood vessels in the head.

-- The most common traumatic injuries are from motor vehicle accidents from violence, from falls, or as a result of child abuse.
+- The most common traumatic injuries are from motor vehicle accidents from violence, from falls, or from child abuse.

 - Moderate to severe head injury requires immediate medical attention.